Skip to main content

 Much like an HSA, employer-sponsored retirement program contributions can come out of your paycheck tax-free.
 If you have a traditional IRA, you may also be able to deduct contributions.

-How much you can deduct from your retirement plan depends on the tax brackets you fall into and your filing status.
-For instance, if you’re single or head of household and have a modified income of $73,000 or less, you may be able to deduct the full amount of your contribution limit.
-It’s always best to talk to your accountant and check the IRS guidance for your situation.
-Learn more about IRA contributions in our Comprehensive Guide to Understanding IRAs.
+How much you can deduct from your retirement plan depends on the tax bracket you fall into and your filing status.
+For instance, if you’re single or head of household and have a modified adjusted gross income of $77,000 or less, you may be able to deduct the full amount of your contribution limit.
+It’s always best to talk to your tax preparer and check the IRS guidance for your situation.

 Student Loan Interest

-With student loan payments resuming in 2023, you likely paid interest if you contributed any money towards paying off your student loans in 2023.
+If you made student loan payments, you likely paid interest on those loans.
 This interest may be tax deductible, so make sure you have the necessary paperwork come tax time.

 Charitable Contributions